Creative Writing BA

 Our battered suitcases were piled on the sidewalk again; we had longer ways to go.
 But no matter, the road is life.—Jack Kerouac

 The Creative Writing Major at Fairleigh Dickinson is a road and a life.
 It is also among the most progressive and exciting creative writing programs in the country.
-Unlike most other programs, students at FDU begin taking creative writing courses in their first semester, and they also have the opportunity to live with other creative writers in the Creative Writing Living/Learning Community.
+Unlike most other programs, students at FDU begin taking creative writing courses in their first semester.
 And if the road you have in mind includes one that goes over the water, you can join the majority of our students who spend a semester at our amazing campus in Wroxton, England, where you can be a part of a community that goes back to Shakespeare and beyond.
 In other words, as soon as you arrive on campus, you are treated like a writer and are welcomed into our vital community of writers and artists.

 As your attorney, I advise you to get the chiliburger.
 It’s a hamburger with chili on it.—Hunter S. Thompson